NEOZEO64/hivecom/README.md

     2. Grafana dashboard vizualization

-**The system consists of three big parts**:
+**The system consists of four big parts**:

 ## 1. IoT node at the beehive

 <img src="./img/IoT-Node.jpg" width="45%">
 <img src="./img/IoT-Node2.png" width="30%">

-1. Powered by manually rechargable LiPo batteries
+1. Powered by manually rechargable LiPo batteries (2x 2500mAh at 3.7V in parallel)
 2. ESP32 as microcontroller for sensor data handling & upload
 3. Sensors
     - DHT22 for outside temperature & humidity measurement
     - DS18B20 (watertight) for inside temperature measurement
     - 4x smaler Bosche H10a weight cells plus 4x HX711 weight cell amplifier chips
 4. ATtiny84 as second microcontroller for HX711 management
-    (The ESP32 has not enough pins to connect all sensors, so I included an Attiny as an I2C-Slave Chip that connects the HX711 chips to the ESP32)
+    (The ESP32 has not enough pins to connect all HX711-chips, so I used an Attiny as an IO-middle-man that connects the HX711 chips to the ESP32 as an I2C slave)
 5. Periodic data upload over LoRa

-For the schematic, see "IoT Node Schematic.pdf" file in this repository
+For the **schematic**, see "IoT Node Schematic.pdf" file in this repository

 Features:
-- Maybe half year of battery power supply by using deep sleep mode
+- Maybe half year of battery power supply by using deep sleep mode (I will see)
 - Debug mode for checking sensor values at the hive
-- Changing upload interval length via debug mode button (1min, 5min, 20min, 60min, 120min, 360min)
+- Changing upload interval via debug mode button (1min, 5min, 20min, 60min, 120min, 360min)
 - Easy access to components & see-through case for extra fancyness